bruckart/robot_planning_library/README.md

 [  PASSED  ] 2 tests.
 ```

-# Known Issues
+# Known Issues / Further Work
+* The qtPathFinder executable needs to be fully integrated to use the PathFinder library via the creation of Nodes and Edges that resemble the map scene.
+* The save/load feature should be refactored to it's indepdent class.
+* The creation of the BB-8 create start/end points need to be
+disabled if these items are in the scene.

 # Contributing
 Please feel free to contribute to this project.
-Future work consists of dynamic
-selection and movement of cells, as well as statitical analysis of alternative routes.
 For questions or comments, feel free to reach out to me on GitHub or my email at bruckart@gmail.com.

     1. Fork it ( https://github.com/bruckart/robot_planning_library.git)